 Vehicle manufacturers and security companies work around the clock to stop thieves from stealing vehicles and the safeguards they put in seems to be working.
-We made a research on the most popular car brands we were able to collect information on around all 27 of the areas we considered, positioning them by percent drop on a number of thefts in 2009/10 compared with the number of thefts in 2013/14.
+We made a research on the most popular car brands to collect information on 27 of the popular areas we considered, positioning them by percentage decrease on the number of thefts in 2009/10 compared with the number of thefts in 2013/14.

 And these are the final results: